 the Cuiabá Power Plant (EPE), which is under construction.

-Transredes’ gas pipeline system (including BBPL and the Cuiabá Pipeline) is the only existing installed gas transportation system in Bolivia.
+Transredes’s gas pipeline system (including BBPL and the Cuiabá Pipeline) is the only existing installed gas transportation system in Bolivia.
 It moves 100% of the gas volumes to the domestic market and the export markets, principally Brazil.
-Transredes’ existing system has a capacity of 10 MMcmd and consists of almost 3,000 km of natural gas pipelines and 2,500 km of crude oil and liquid product pipelines with peak throughput of over 50 MMbld.
+Transredes’s existing system has a capacity of 10 MMcmd and consists of almost 3,000 km of natural gas pipelines and 2,500 km of crude oil and liquid product pipelines with peak throughput of over 50 Mbld.
 Transredes is also the administrator and operator of the main Arica oil export and import terminal in Northern Chile.

 Transredes is headquartered in Santa Cruz, Bolivia and has offices in La Paz, Cochabamba, Sucre, and Tarija.
 Transredes has manned facilities throughout its pipeline systems.